 About this Blog

 My name is Mike Neuman and I live in Madison,Wisconsin.
-I am presently a school crossing guard for the City of Madison.
 I was born and raised in Appleton, Wisconsin into a family of 7, which included my late identical twin brother, Patrick J. Neuman (1950 – 2009) who shared my concern for the environment.
+I attended the University of Wisconsin at Madison from September 1968 to December 1976 and was awarded a BA degree in Economic, a Master of Science degree in the Water Resources Management Program and an MA degree in Agricultural Economics, specializing in Natural Resources Economics.

 The proposal also would reduce poverty levels and income disparities, particularly among African-American individuals and families while, reducing aggregate greenhouse gas emissions from fossil fuels burning, known to be changing Earth’s climate as more greenhouse gases are added to the accumulating totals levels in our atmosphere.